 The deposit can vary from tour to tour.
 The brochure and booking form state the exact deposit per person for that given tour.

-Any money paid to Lightline Pilgrimages Limited for a flight inclusive holidays are financially protected the ATOL scheme.
-Holidays without flights are protected by ABTOT.
-Please click here for more information.
+Any money paid to Lightline Pilgrimages Limited for flight inclusive holidays are financially protected by the ATOL scheme.

 Passports and Visas